-Another way to improve is by holding regular, post-mortem performance assessments.
+Another way to improve is by holding regular, post-mortem performance evaluations.
 Do this every month or quarter, focusing on what your team did well and which areas they need to improve.

 You can also gather customer feedback as much as and as often as possible.
 This information allows you to have a well-rounded view of customer sentiment.

 Proper onboarding and regular training are key ingredients for call center success.
-It equips your team to handle customers better, resolve issues faster, and deliver customer satisfaction like never before.
+It equips your team to handle customer problems better, resolve issues faster, and deliver customer satisfaction like never before.

 - Use the best contact center tools